alexishevia/izinput-pwa/docs/gdrive_sync.md

 1. Generate a new `<version>_local_<N>` indexedDB database, where:
    - `<version>` should be the version of rules the app is currently running.
    - `<N>` should be the current `<N>` + 1.
      Note: If `<version>_local_<N+1>` DB exists, try `<version>_local_<N+2>`, `<version>_local_<N+3>`, etc. until an unused name is found.
-2. For every action found in `cloudReplica.actions`:
-   - Process the action as described in the "Processing Actions" section, with the exception that the action should NOT be added to the `localActions` store.
-   - NOTE: If the action has a version number higher than the app's rules version, then processing must be aborted and the app must be updated.
+2. Copy all items from `cloudReplica` into the new local DB.
-3. For every action found in the "active" localDB:
+3. For every item in the "active" localDB's `localActions` table:
    - Process the action as described in the "Processing Actions" section (including copying actions to the `localActions` store).
-     Note: this step will only be necessary if new actions are created while the local DB is being generated.
+     Note: this step will only be necessary if actions are created while the new local DB is being generated.
 My guess is that generating a new local DB should be fast enough that it won't give the user a chance to generate new actions.
 4. Update `localStorage.activeLocalDB` to match the name that was picked in step #1.
 5. To free up space, old local DBs should be deleted.